dvdmtw98/blog/Post Vault/articles/2024-01-10-building-home-lab-part-6.md

 image: images/building-home-lab-part-6/building-home-lab-part-6-banner.png
 ---

-Banner Background by <a href="https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm#query=simple%20backgrounds&position=28&from_view=search&track=ais&uuid=96e36b2e-64b3-42e2-8fd8-4fd18a6e1d5d">logturnal</a> on Freepik
+Banner Background by [logturnal](https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm) on Freepik
-Hacker Image by <a href="https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm#page=2&query=hacker&position=28&from_view=search&track=sph&uuid=070b0d8a-d045-434d-9a51-f239e46d5f17">catalyststuff</a> on Freepik
+Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 For the Active Directory (AD) Lab we are going to configure three VMs.
 The first VM will be the Domain Controller (DC) of the environment.
 We will use Windows Server 2019 for this machine.
 The other two VMs are going to be the clients that use this environment.
 For the client VMs we will use Windows 10 Enterprise.